-The proportion of women in senior executive positions as at 31 July 2020 was 17%.
+The proportion of women employees in the whole organisation was 37% and women in senior executive positions as at 31 July 2021 was 17%.
 The Company's objective is to incrementally grow this as vacancies allow and suitably qualified candidates are available.
-The aim is to achieve female representation of 30% or more.
-The small number of senior executive positions within the organisation and the low turnover rate limits the opportunity to increase female representation in this area.
+The aim is to achieve female representation at all levels of 40% or more.